IGME-202-2231/project-1-CupOfJosie/README.md

 ### Student Info

--   Name: YOUR NAME
+-   Name: Josie Caradonna
--   Section: ##
+-   Section: 05

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: Top down in a style similar to undertale
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: it does not move
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: There will be lives but no health bar, like having 3 hp
--   End Condition: _How does a game/round/level end?_
+-   End Condition: would like to have waves of different enemies, ends with a boss.
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: Score points by killing enemies, not sure yet how to differentiate wins

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
+A lone cowboy defends his horse from a horde of robots, dodge bullets and fire off your own to make sure your horse makes it to the doctor

 ### Controls

 -   Movement
-    -   Up:
+    -   Up: w
-    -   Down:
+    -   Down: s
-    -   Left:
+    -   Left: a
-    -   Right:
+    -   Right: d
--   Fire:
+-   Fire: space

 ## You Additions